RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

     - declaring the common law,
       - The High Court plays a key role in this system because the precedents it sets bind every other court in the Australian judicial system.
       - Farah Constructions v Say-Dee (2007) 230 CLR 8
-        - lower courts are bound by “seriously considered dicta” of the High Court
+        - lower courts are bound by "seriously considered dicta" of the High Court
     - adjudicating and punishing criminal guilt
       -  Australian Communications and Media Authority v Today FM (2015) 255 CLR 35
       - Duncan v NSW (2015) 255 CLR 388
-        - concerned a challenge to New South Wales legislation which cancelled three mining licences, and which included a legislative declaration that Parliament was satisfied that the original award of the licences had been “tainted by serious corruption”.
+        - concerned a challenge to New South Wales legislation which cancelled three mining licences, and which included a legislative declaration that Parliament was satisfied that the original award of the licences had been "tainted by serious corruption".
     - deciding constitutional validity
       - judicial review of executive action def
-        - the courts’ role to decide whether an executive decision-maker has exceeded the legal limits of its authority.
+        - the courts' role to decide whether an executive decision-maker has exceeded the legal limits of its authority.
     - reviewing the lawfulness of administrative action
     - ascertaining the meaning of statutes
   - Enforceability